 A legion of robotics start-ups in Europe has started developing robots focused on the construction industry.
 This is to resolve the issue faced due to manual labor and make the industry more efficient.
 There are currently, on average, 1.2 robots for every 10,000 workers in the construction sector in the region.
 This number is significantly higher than in the United States, where there is 0.2, and in China, where there is 0.1.
 Such factors drive the European construction robotics market.
 The market is expected to generate around USD 52 million at a CAGR of 14.2% by 2031.

 The global construction robotics market is segmented based on type, application, and region.

-Based on type, the segments are demolition, bricklaying, 3D printing, and others.
+Based on type, the segments are demolition, bricklaying, 3D printing, Material Handling, and others.

 Demolition and 3D printing are the predominant types to have the largest share in the market during the forecast period.

 Demolition to have an expected share of USD 54 million at a CAGR of 13%.